-- 1. By February 1, the Secretary will send a nomination/declaration form (adopted 10/03) to all current officers and other board members asking for nominations and declarations for officer positions. - 2.
+- 1. By the Winter Board meeting, the Secretary will send an Officer Election Nomination/Declaration form to all current officers and other board members asking for nominations and declarations for officer positions. - 2.
 Any board member may nominate themselves or a fellow board member to one or more of the officer positions only by using the official officer election nomination/declaration form. - 3.
 All nomination/declaration forms are to be returned to the Secretary by April 1.
 No additional nominations or declarations will be accepted after this time. - 4.
-A final list of all nominations/declarations for each officer position will be sent to all board members with their June board meeting materials prior to the meeting.
-Elections will then be held at the June board meeting. - 5.
+A final list of all nominations/declarations for each officer position will be sent to all board members with their Spring/Summer meeting materials prior to the meeting.
+Elections will then be held during the Spring/Summer board meeting. - 5.
 Once a board member is nominated for an officer position, they may withdraw their name from nomination at any time before the ballot is cast. - 6.
-On the first day of the June board meeting, candidates will be asked to give their "campaign speech" stating their qualifications and why they wish to run for the position.
+On the first day of the Spring/Summer board meeting, candidates will be asked to give their "campaign speech" stating their qualifications and why they wish to run for the position.
 They may also say a few words immediately preceding the election if they wish. - 7.
 The election will be held at the end of the board meeting. - 8.
 Order of elections will be Board Chair, Vice Chair, Secretary, and Treasurer. - 9.
 In the event that an individual is nominated for more than one officer position, they may stand for each officer position until elected or the election process is completed. - 10.
 Once a candidate is elected to an officer position, his/her name is automatically withdrawn from nomination for other officer positions. - 11.
 There will be a secret written ballot for all elections unless there is only one candidate. - 12.
 All officers will be limited to three consecutive two-year terms in any one position. - 13.
 The immediate past Board Chair will serve in an ex-officio non-voting capacity for one two-year term.